 Download and extract update file (~ 8 MB) to a USB stick following this guide.

 - Reboot into BIOS and start the update by selecting the file (e.g. E1757IMS.520).

 - If after the update Ubuntu isn't starting and instead fails with a red failure dialog, check the boot options in your BIOS (e.g. try "UEFI with CSM").

-- Unfortunately, for many models, Samsung does not provide via their website the option to see the latest BIOS version, the release notes for a given BIOS version, or allow one to download a dedicated, OS vendor independent BIOS upgrade method.
-Instead, they provide a Windows only software update program (SW Update), that is used to both check if a BIOS update is available, and if so, then download and install via this program.
+Unfortunately, for many models, Samsung does not provide via their website the option to see the latest BIOS version, the release notes for a given BIOS version, or allow one to download a dedicated, OS vendor independent BIOS upgrade method.
+Instead, they provide a Windows only software update program called Samsung PC Update or SW Update, that is used to both check if a BIOS update is available, and if so, then download and install via this program.